FAQ

 Please respect each other’s space.
 If you find yourself feeling uncomfortable at any time, please speak to a member of staff and they will assist you.

-A first aid kit is available at the welcome desk.
+A first aid kit and a burns kit is available in the kitchen.
 A defibrillator is in the main entrance at the front of the building on the ground floor.

 You are welcome to take photos and videos in our venues.
 Please be mindful and respectful of other visitors.